Osprey Year 6 2022 - 2023

 You could help your children by:

-- Challenging them to describe what they have been learning about during their RE lessons
+challenging them during the week to describe what they have been learning during their RE lessons asking them to explain it to you.

 We enrich our curriculum by arranging the following: